evanthegrayt/cdc/README.md

 ```

 ## Set-up
-The following settings require variables to be set from a startup file, such as
+The following settings require variables to be exported from a shell config
-`~/.zshrc` or `~/.bashrc`.
+file, such as `~/.zshrc` or `~/.bashrc`. `cdc` does not read a separate
+`~/.cdcrc` file.
 You can view an example of this in [my config
 file](https://github.com/evanthegrayt/dotfiles/blob/master/dotfiles/shellrc#L27).

 ### Telling cdc where to look
-To use this plugin, you need to `export CDC_DIRS` in a startup file.
-It should
+To use this plugin, you need to `export CDC_DIRS` in a shell config file.
+It
-be a string with absolute paths to the directories to search, separated by
+should be a string with absolute paths to the directories to search, separated by
 colons (similar to `$PATH`).

 ```sh